 A Serene Scene at Westward Ho!
 Beach

 As I drove into Westward Ho!
 I could see band of cloud that was obscuring the horizon, spelling a potential end to a reasonable golden hour.
 As the sun dropped behind it thankfully the sky became illuminated with lovely hues of orange.
 The spring tide was finally beginning to ebb, leaving some beautiful colours and patterns in the freshly exposed sand.
-While behind me was a hustle of activity due to the bank holiday, before me a truly serene scene played out, even down to the lone surfer waiting for their next wave.
+With a hustle of activity due to the bank holiday, a truly serene scene played out before me, even down to the lone surfer waiting for their next wave.

 With the weather being so calm it was hard to believe that not too many hours later an immense thunder storm was going to pass over Devon.
 I saw the storm hit the south coast of the county on lightningmaps.org, and found the temptation too much.
 At 1 am I was getting dressed again and heading out to watch the show!